Emmalu868/Group-3-Project/README.md

 ??

 # Datasets to be used
-- market data
+- Market data
-- financial statements
+- Financial statements
-- economic indicators
+- Economic indicators

 # Task Breakdown
 ## Determine the features